mgrand/smileyVars/README.md

 There two steps to using a `MapSetter`.
 The first is to configure the `MapSetter` to use the correct `set` methods for the named columns it will be presented values for.
-The second step is to pass `Map` objects to the `MapSetter` that contains the values for the SmileyVars in a `SmileyVarsPreparedStatement`.
+The second step is to pass `Map` objects to the `MapSetter` that contain the values for the SmileyVars in a `SmileyVarsPreparedStatement`.
 You can pass individual `Map` objects or a collection of them.